Eugene-Lek/nus-confess-it-fake/README.md

 * View a particular post by clicking its card
 * View my comments and liked comments, filtered by keyword and sorted by Newest, Popular or Relevance (Newest by default)
 * View a particular comment by clicking its card.
 This will redirect the user to the post that the comment belongs to and automatically scroll to the particular comment
+* Trigger an automatic scroll to the original comment that a comment replied to by clicking the original comment embedded in the comment

 Logged in users can:
 * Create, edit, and delete their own posts